cadelonia346/Manipal-Codefundo/README.md

 GitHub repository for Codefundo++ : JASON PETER ANDREWS MIT, Manipal

+THEME: DECISION HELPER - Using Azure Blockchain, I plan to build an online service that could help a voter decide which candidate to vote for based on metrics like - Promises made vs. Promises Kept, Attendance in the House, Criminal Record, Fund Utilization, Questions asked in the House, Number of Debates participated in, etc.

 OVERVIEW:
   In this age of modern communication, the attention of people is entirely devoted to devices such as laptops, computers and most popularly, smartphones.
 And in this age, online information such as news articles, blog posts, youtube videos, and social media governs what people see and understand.
 The future decisions of people are completely influenced by what they see online, regardless of whether the information is true or false.
 These days, it is very hard to distinguish between authentic news and fake, spam or hoax news(https://www.bbc.com/news/world-asia-india-47797151).
 Most recently, the US presidential elections have been rumored to have been swayed by external sources: